Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST

 \subsubsection{Galaxy 28171}

-This galaxy is embedded within the tidal feature itself, at a projected distance of 31.8\,\kpc\ South-East of the core of F0083, and is also visible in both Figs.~\ref{fig:F0083_full_colour_image} and Fig.~\ref{fig:F0083_masked_regions_view_inset}.
-From the integrated photometry, we estimate a stellar mass of $\logstellmass=8.53\pm0.04$, giving a comparable mass surface density to F0083 ($\log\Sigma_*^{\rm{F0083}}=8.63$, $\log\Sigma_*^{\rm{28171}}=8.62$).
+This galaxy is embedded within the tidal feature of F0083 itself along our line of sight, at a projected distance of 30.8\,\kpc\ south-east of the core of F0083, and is also visible in both Figs.~\ref{fig:F0083_full_colour_image} and Fig.~\ref{fig:F0083_masked_regions_view_inset}.
+No spectroscopic redshift is available, although the photometric redshift indicates a velocity offset of $\deltavpecf\approx-70\,\kms$, and we estimate the stellar mass to be $\logstellmass=8.56\pm0.06$.
+The estimated tidal acceleration ratio for 28171 is $\atid/\agal=6.4$ (whilst this would seem to indicate that the tidal feature is gravitationally bound to 28171, we remind the reader that the projected distance $r$ likely underestimates the true 3D distance, particularly for photometric redshifts).
 The integrated SFH presented in Fig.~\ref{fig:neighbours_integrated_sfh} shows a monotonically declining \sfr\ from the earliest age bin, although at a much lower level than the other galaxies considered.
 Similarly, the spatially resolved stellar mass fraction shown in the hatched region of Fig.~\ref{fig:F0083_regions_age_maps} seems to indicate an inside-out quenching scenario, with the galaxy almost fully quiescent at the present epoch.
 For both of these figures, we caution that the \sfr\ derived near the edges of 28171 may be driven by the unavoidable flux contamination from the tidal feature itself.
-However, based on all of the available information, this galaxy is by far the most likely candidate for a tidal interaction with F0083.
+However, based on all of the available information, we cannot rule out a previous or ongoing tidal interaction with F0083.